 You don’t need a packet like Third-Wave water, an excellent little readily available solution.

-You can push yourself harder than this.
+Push yourself harder than this.

 You can get lots of distilled water and then go shopping for your minerals.

 Epsom salt can be used for mineral content, which is inexpensive and easy to obtain.

 And for the bicarbonate, you can use sodium bicarbonate, which is baking soda that is extremely inexpensive and simple to obtain.

 And you can quickly dilute a small amount of those into distilled water and then dilute that into a much larger amount of distilled water to very precisely, very carefully compose mineral water.

 Check out Barista Hustle, which contains a wealth of information and calculators for taking very soft tap water and mineralizing it a little more to get it into the ideal zone for coffee brewing.
 There are some exciting things to learn there.

 They put in a lot of effort to make your water fit your coffee.

 This is an undeniably powerful solution.
 Purchasing demineralized water is not cheap.